phill25/phill25/README.md

 - 👀 I’m interested in apps and gaming scrpts
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...gerbercape@gmail.com or Discord Resin#2979
+- 📫 How to reach me . on Discord Resin#2979

 <!---
 phill25/phill25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.